IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

-In cases where the sender's frame queues increase rapidly, such as in the case of a Radio Access Type (RAT) handover, the SCReAMv2 sender MAY implement additional actions, such as discarding of encoded media frames or frame skipping in order to ensure that the RTP queues are drained quickly.
+In cases where the sender's frame queues increase rapidly, such as in the case of a Radio Access Type (RAT) handover, the SCReAMv2 sender MAY implement additional actions, such as discarding of encoded media frames or frame skipping in order to ensure that the data unit queues are drained quickly.
 Frame skipping results in the frame rate being temporarily reduced.
 Which method to use is a design choice and is outside the scope of this algorithm description.